SuperArbor/batchcap/README.md

     # pushd is for UNC drive.
 This command pushes the current directory of the batch file to a virtual drive.
     pushd $Path

-    # If -d is ommited.
-The program uses the directory of the current batch file as working directory.
     # 2>&1 | %{ "$_" } is to mute NativeCommandError output.
     & path_to_python path_to_batchcap.py -s 10 -o -w 360 -t 5x4 2>&1 | %{ "$_" }